-During spring nature comes alive, the ground filling with colour as flowers and grass begin to grow.
-On a sunny spring weekend you can hear the relaxing hum of lawn mowers and smell the scent of cut grass.
+Nature comes alive with new blooms as flowers and grass colour the ground.
+On a sunny spring weekend, you can hear the relaxing hum of lawnmowers and smell the scent of cut grass.
 Research has shown that the smell of cut grass can make us happier and reduce stress!

 Cut grass produces an oily, leafy green scent caused by a chemical reaction from the grass being in distress.
-The molecule Cis-3-Hexenol, naturally present in most plants, is used in small quantities in fragrances to recreate the smell of vegetation, leaves, grass, fruity notes such as apple and pear or flowers.
-It is a perfect ingredient to give any scent a spring twist – you can find it in our ingredients set 1!
-Other green ingredients used to create the smell of leaves and vegetation can be Cis-3-hexenol Acetate, Stemone or Undecavertol.
+Cis-3-hexenol, a compound that is naturally occurring in most plants, is used in small quantities in fragrances to recreate the smell of vegetation, leaves, grass, fruity notes such as apple and pear or flowers.
+It is the perfect ingredient to use to give any scent a spring twist.
+Other green ingredients that can be used to create the smell of leaves and vegetation are cis-3-hexenol acetate, stemone or undecavertol.

-Although the days start to warm again, the rain doesn’t leave us just yet (or at least where we are based in London!).
-The electricity in the air combined with changing weather patterns brings along thunderstorms and the well known April showers.
+Although the days are starting to warm, the rain doesn’t leave us just yet or at least not where we are based in London!
+The electricity in the air combined with the changing weather patterns brings along thunderstorms and the infamous April Showers.

-Our sense of smell is enhanced by the humid air as odour molecules can pass more easily through the sensory receptors in our nose.
-This then produces stronger smells.
+Our sense of smell is enhanced in humid conditions as scent molecules can diffuse more easily through the sensory receptors in our nose.
+This then gives a stronger scent perception.

-When you wander outside after a storm has passed it often smells warm, damp and earthy.
+When you wander outside after a storm has passed, it often smells warm, damp and earthy.
 Those who live in more urban areas may also notice the smell of concrete or rock.
-Petrichor is the official name for the oily scent emitted from wet rocks!
+Petrichor is the name for the oily scent emitted from wet rocks.